RootsTech and Relatives at RootsTech - FAQ

 • Chat in Relatives at RootsTech: While viewing the list of your relatives, click the name of the relative and select the Chat option.
 To type in a message, click in the Message box.
 Click Send Message.

-• RootsTech Chat: You can message another guest during the RootsTech conference using the direct chat feature on the RootsTech website.
-At the top right of the RootsTech website, click the Chat icon.
-This will open a chat pop-up window on the screen.
-You can type in the name of other users in the search box if they have set permissions to be in the directory, and send a private chat during the RootsTech conference.
-These messages will appear in your Private Chats section and will remain in your FamilySearch Chats after RootsTech has ended.
-You can also find chat groups specific to RootsTech by using the toggle next to "Show event chats."
-Here you will find Session Chats, RootsTech group chats, conversations with RootsTech staff through the Ask Us Anything Chat option, groups created by attendees, and chats with Expo Hall vendors.
-You will continue to have access to these chats specific to RootsTech after the conference ends, but some chats may be disabled and chats will no longer be monitored or responded to by RootsTech staff.
+• You can message another guest during the RootsTech conference using the direct chat feature on the RootsTech website.
+In the top right of the RootsTech website, click the Chat icon.
+A chat pop-up window appears.
+You can type the names of other users in the search box and, if they have set their permissions to be in the directory, send a private chat during the RootsTech conference.
+Messages appear in your Private Chats section and remain in your FamilySearch Chats after RootsTech has ended.

 • FamilySearch Chat: